 Clean Beauty Tips & Techniques How to Make an Oatmeal Face Mask By Maria Marabito Maria Marabito LinkedIn Twitter Writer West Chester University Maria Marabito is a writer who specializes in sustainable travel, green living, and food issues.
 She holds a Bachelor of Arts in English from West Chester University.
-Learn about our editorial process Fact checked by Elizabeth MacLennan Fact Checker University of Tennessee Elizabeth MacLennan is a fact checker and expert on climate change.
-Our Fact-Checking Process Article fact-checked on Jun 27, 2021 Elizabeth MacLennan Treehugger / Alexandra Cristina Nakamura Share Twitter Pinterest Email Clean Beauty Products Tips & Techniques Overview Working Time: 3 - 5 minutes Total Time: 20 - 25 minutes Yield: 2 face masks Skill Level: Beginner Estimated Cost: $2 to $15 An oatmeal face mask is incredibly soothing and can work miracles on your irritated and dry skin.
+Learn about our editorial process Fact checked by Elizabeth MacLennan Fact checked by Elizabeth MacLennan on June 27, 2021 University of Tennessee Elizabeth MacLennan is a fact checker and expert on climate change.
+Learn about our fact checking process on June 27, 2021 Treehugger / Alexandra Cristina Nakamura Share Twitter Pinterest Email Clean Beauty Products Tips & Techniques Overview Working Time: 3 - 5 minutes Total Time: 20 - 25 minutes Yield: 2 face masks Skill Level: Beginner Estimated Cost: $2 to $15 An oatmeal face mask is incredibly soothing and can work miracles on your irritated and dry skin.
 Rich in antioxidants and many other valuable nutrients, oatmeal has also been proven to help alleviate skin conditions such as eczema, inflammation, and atopic dermatitis.
 Here is a basic oatmeal face mask recipe, though variations can be applied depending on what ingredients you have on hand.
 What You'll Need Equipment/Tools Food processor or blender Small bowl Spoon Towel Materials 2 tbsp organic old fashioned rolled oatmeal 1/2 tbsp fresh lemon juice 2 tbsp organic honey 4 drops tea tree essential oil Instructions Prepare Your Oatmeal Treehugger / Alexandra Cristina Nakamura Using a food processor or blender, pulse your oats to grind them into a fine, slightly coarse powder.
 Mix All Ingredients Treehugger / Alexandra Cristina Nakamura Mix together your ground oats, lemon, honey, and tea tree oil in a small bowl.
 If you are saving some of the mixture for later, use a bowl with a fitted lid to avoid the hassle of transferring it to another container later.
 Apply the Mask Treehugger / Alexandra Cristina Nakamura Once your ingredients are mixed well, apply the mask to a clean, dry face.
 Leave the mask on for 10 to 15 minutes.
 Relax and enjoy.
 Wash Your Face Treehugger / Alexandra Cristina Nakamura Wash off the mask with cold water and pat your face dry with a towel.
 Don't rub your face or you will irritate your skin.
 Store the Rest Treehugger / Alexandra Cristina Nakamura If you are storing any leftover mask mixture, keep it in the fridge in an airtight container.
 Wear Sunscreen Treehugger / Alexandra Cristina Nakamura If you are heading out into the sun on the same day as the mask treatment, be sure to put on sunscreen.
 The citrus from the lemon juice can make your skin more light-sensitive immediately following the mask application.
 Repeat This mask can be used two to three times a week.
 If you would like to use it every day, exclude the lemon juice.
 Oatmeal Face Mask Variations Treehugger / Alexandra Cristina Nakamura A versatile ingredient in and out of the kitchen, oatmeal can be used for a wide variety of beauty applications.
 Many different face mask combos can be made using oatmeal.
 Here are a few other options: Oatmeal and milk (for brightening)Oatmeal, coconut oil, and water (to restore your skin's pH balance)Oatmeal, apple cider vinegar, water, and honey (to restore your skin's pH balance)Oatmeal, turmeric, olive oil, and water (for acne)Oatmeal, baking soda, and water (for acne scars)Oatmeal, applesauce, and honey (to hydrate skin)Oatmeal partially grounded with some larger bits can be used for exfoliation in masks too.
 Thanks to the soothing properties of oatmeal masks, these mixtures can be applied to other parts of the body as well.
 For example, try applying them to your hands if have gotten very dry from constant hand washing and hand sanitizer use.
 You can also place dabs on your elbows, which are prone to dryness.
 How to Avoid a Skin Reaction If you have sensitive skin, try testing the oatmeal mask topically on a small area of your body before applying it to your entire face.
 Apply a bit of mixture to the small of your wrist or the inside of your elbow and leave it be for up to 20 minutes.
 If you don't have any itching, redness, or burning during the 20 minutes, you should be able to use the homemade oatmeal face mask without side effects.
 This test is a good rule of thumb when trying new products.
 View Article Sources Raynertson, Kurt A., et al. "Anti-Inflammatory Activities of Colloidal Oatmeal (Avena sativa) Contribute to the Effectiveness of Oats in Treatment of Itch Associated With Dry, Irritated Skin."
 Journal of Drugs in Dermatology, vol. 14 no. 1, 2015, pp. 43-48.
 Fowler, Joseph F. "Colloidal Oatmeal Formulations and the Treatment of Atopic Dermatitis."
 Journal of Drugs in Dermatology, vol. 13, no. 10, 2014, pp. 1180-1183.